josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/🌊_Playing_Defence/🪖_Training_Debrief/🪖_what_training_is_for.md

 The bad outcome is:

-> nobody discovers the failure until operations.
+> **nobody discovers the failure until operations.**

-Training should therefore reward useful discovery.
+Training should reward useful discovery.

 Not merely smooth performance.

 ---

-## 🦚 59.
-Do not train the dashboard
+## 64. 🦚 Do Not Train The Dashboard

-If careers, funding or reputation depend too heavily on:
+If careers, funding or reputation depend too heavily upon:

-> successful exercise outcomes,
+> **successful exercise outcomes**

 people may rationally begin producing successful exercise outcomes.

-That can include:
+That can mean:

 - predictable scenarios;
 - hidden assistance;
 - forgiving assumptions;
 - avoiding embarrassing failure.

-Then the training system becomes optimised for:
+Then the system becomes optimised for:

 > **proving readiness**